ckeditor/ckeditor5/docs/builds/index.md

 Get to know the and the supported {@link builds/guides/frameworks/overview integrations with popular JavaScript frameworks} and learn to utilize them.

-## Plugin development
+## CKEditor 5 development

 Get to know more about the {@link builds/guides/development/plugins plugin development}.
+Find out how to {@link builds/guides/development/custom-builds create custom builds} and update your CKEditor 5 on the go with the {@link builds/guides/development/dll-builds DLL webpack} solution.

 ## Migrating from CKEditor 4 and previous versions